isc-projects/kea/doc/guide/dhcp4-srv.rst

 While not strictly mandatory, it is strongly recommended to use explicit "id" values for subnets if you plan to use database storage for host reservations.
-If an ID is not specified, the values for it are autogenerated, i.e. it assigns increasing integer values starting from
+If an ID is not specified, the values for it are autogenerated, i.e. Kea assigns increasing integer values starting from
 1. Thus, the autogenerated IDs are not stable across configuration changes.